 The SMV Social Enterprise Committee was established to develop and implement strategies that would enable the use of business skills to address social problems on an efficient and sustainable basis.

-The Committee decided that the solution lay in establishing a regional Community Interest Company (CIC), with broad support from established regional institutions.
-The CIC would provide a focal point for social enterprises seeking practical and financial support for projects capable of servicing and repaying long-term loan capital.
+To address this challenge, a number of regional institutions came together to establish a Community Interest Company (CIC) to provide a focal point for social enterprises seeking practical and financial support for projects capable of repaying long-term loan capital.

-Bristol & Bath Regional Capital CIC (BBRC) was founded four years ago, supported by SMV alongside other major institutions in the region.
+Bristol & Bath Regional Capital CIC (BBRC) was founded four years ago, supported by SMV alongside other regional institutions.
 BBRC prioritises the promotion of employability and enterprise, as well as the development of homes, communities and community assets.

-With BBRC now going strong, the SMV Social Enterprise Committee is focussing on several new collaborative projects.
+With BBRC now going strong, the SMV Social Enterprise Committee is focusing on several new collaborative projects within the region.